liveview-native/liveview-native-live-form/README.md

 ## About

-`liveview-native-forms` is an add-on library for [LiveView Native SwiftUI](https://github.com/liveviewnative/liveview-client-swiftui).
+`liveview-native-live-form` is an add-on library for [LiveView Native SwiftUI](https://github.com/liveviewnative/liveview-client-swiftui).
 It adds support for conveniently working with control views grouped within a single form so you can use Phoenix [Form Bindings](https://hexdocs.pm/phoenix_live_view/form-bindings.html) within a LiveView Native application.

 ## Installation